OSGeo/OSGeoLive-doc/en/quickstart/pgrouting_quickstart.rst

 	SELECT seq, node, edge, cost
 	FROM pgr_dijkstra('
-		SELECT gid as id, source_osm AS source, target_osm AS target, length::float8 as cost FROM ways',
+		SELECT gid as id, source_osm AS source, target_osm AS target, length as cost FROM ways',
 		1896068597, 31369798, false
 	);